Solving the problem of induction for a hybrid working world

 Starting a new job can be overwhelming at the best of times.
 We can often feel that we lack both the information we need and an understanding of what’s expected of us, and this can create a sense of the ‘unknown.’

-Throughout this post, we’ll discuss a number of things that organizations should be thinking about as they start to grapple with the challenges associated with hybrid and virtual onboarding.
+Throughout this post, we’ll discuss a number of things that organisations should be thinking about as they start to grapple with the challenges associated with hybrid and virtual onboarding.

 What is the purpose of a workplace induction?